What Fertilizer To Use After Overseeding: When To Fertilize After Overseeding

 How To Fertilize While Seeding?

-Measure out the amount of grass seed and starter you’ll need and mix them thoroughly before adding to the lawn spreader.
+Measure the amount of grass seed and starter you’ll need, then mix them thoroughly before adding them to the lawn spreader.

 You can then use the spreader, as usual, starting with an east-west pattern before switching to north-south for even coverage.

-Not only is this method easy, but it can save a lot of time by merging otherwise repeated steps.
+Not only is this method easy, but it can also save significant time by eliminating duplicate steps.

 Fertilizing After Seeding

-Try to overseed within a few days of aerating to ensure the ground is still nice and porous.
+Try to overseed within a few days of aerating to ensure the ground remains porous.

 Follow this with fertilizer either immediately after or within the next three days.

-This is also the best time to rake in some compost, as it will not only fertilize your freshly sown seeds but can provide an insulating layer to help prevent the seeds from drying out.
+This is also the best time to rake in compost, as it will not only fertilize your freshly sown seeds but also provide an insulating layer that helps prevent them from drying out.